neghani/learnwire/readme.md

 ## How to apply for Level - Advanced

-1. Keep link for the assignments for submission
+1. Keep links for the assignments for submission
 1. Click the link here for the submission form (Google Form need to create)
-1. You're work is done we will contact you
+1. Your work is done, we will contact you